Atnia Card Game Rules Document

 • There is not a clear answer for how the exact timing of this should work, and if the board is full whether the new card should enter and then be discarded or simply never enter in the first place.

-Advanced notes on timing rules and dream:
+Advanced notes on timing rules and the horizon:

-• Maybe also: If new non infinite speed cards/effects are put into dream by an infinite speed effect and the active player passes, it does not cause them to resolve & instead the other player becomes active.
+• Maybe also: If new non infinite speed cards/effects are put into horizon by an infinite speed effect and the active player passes, it does not cause them to resolve & instead the other player becomes active.

 • Effects from the first player in the round above effects from other players.